IBM Cloud Docs

 You can set up IAM credentials for your IBM Cloud® Secrets Manager service instance by configuring the IAM credentials engine.

 In Secrets Manager, the IAM credentials engine serves as the backend for the iam_credentials secret type.
 Before you can create IAM credentials, you must configure the IAM credentials engine for your service instance.
-You can enable your instance by entering an API key that is associated with a service ID in your IBM Cloud account.
+You can enable your instance by creating an IAM service authorization, or by entering an API key that is associated with a service ID in your IBM Cloud account.

-By default, the access token that is generated by the provided API key lasts for 60 minutes and will continue to work even if the API key is deleted from IAM directly.
+When using an API key for the engine configuration, the access token that is generated lasts for 60 minutes and will continue to work even if the API key is deleted from IAM.
 This can be modified by changing the token expiration in IAM settings.
 Learn more.
 Note that if the entity that is related to the API key is deleted, the token is invalidated immediately.

 Before you begin

-The service ID creator service role is only required when you disable the creation of service IDs in your IAM settings.
-If the account in which you want to generate IAM credentials allows access to only specific IP addresses, you must also update the IP address settings in the account to allow incoming requests from Secrets Manager.
+If the account in which you want to generate IAM credentials allows access from specific IP addresses, you must also update the IP address settings in the account to allow incoming requests from Secrets Manager.
 For more information, see Managing access with context-based restrictions.

 Setting up the IAM credentials engine in the UI